cjratcliff/ml-compiled/docs/computer_vision.rst

 Computer vision
 """""""""""""""""""

+Tasks which have an image or video as their input.
+This includes:

+* Image captioning
+* Image classification
+* Image segmentation
+* Image-to-image translation
+* Object detection

 Data augmentation
 --------------------
 The images in the training set are randomly altered in order to improve the generalization of the network.